brennacodes/enigma/README.md

 ## Functionality: 3
 > Encrypt and Decrypt methods are complete, and the encrypt/decrypt Command Line Interfaces are successfully implemented.
 ## Object Oriented Programming: 4
 > A `cryptable` module was implemented to house the `encrypt` and `decrypt` behavior.
-Inheritence was not used as it didn't make sense based on the interacion pattern for this program.
+Inheritence was not used as it didn't make sense based on the interaction pattern for this program.
 Specific `encrypt` and `decrypt` methods were left in the `Enigma` class to follow the interaction pattern provided, as well as to help the logic flow.
 Code is DRY and follows SRP.
 ## Ruby Conventions and Mechanics: 4
 > Code is neat, properly indented, and variable names make sense and are easy to understand.
 100% of methods are under 7 lines of code.
 Enumerables used are best choice for each application.
 ## Test Driven Development: 4